Reaching out for Counselling

-From the womb into the world we use preverbal communication to ‘reach out’ until we learn more sophisticated ways of connecting and communicating our needs.
+From the womb into the world, we use preverbal communication to ‘reach out’ until we learn more sophisticated ways of connecting and communicating our needs.
 As we reach adulthood, our needs change.
-We become independent, though reaching out is integral to our wellbeing.
+We become independent, though reaching out is integral to our well-being.

 We are socialised into the world through learned experiences, behaviours, habits, communication styles and ways of relating.
-How we learn to relate to ourselves, with others and to be in relationship is especially defined in our early years of development.
+How we learn to relate to ourselves, with others and to be in relationships is especially defined in our early years of development.